Last updated: October 2, 2022

-Carrington Falls is a beautiful plunge waterfall on the Kangaroo River in Budderoo National Park, located around 150 km south of Sydney.
+Carrington Falls is a beautiful plunge waterfall on Kangaroo River in Budderoo National Park, approximately 150 km south of Sydney.

-A short and easy walking track with viewing platforms offers visitors panoramic views of the waterfall and the surrounding valley.
+A short, family-friendly loop walk with several viewing platforms offers visitors panoramic views of the waterfall and the surrounding valley.

 Nearby Nellies Glen, on the other side of the river, is also worth visiting, with a picnic area and various walking tracks with lookout points to explore.